JakeWnuk/Rules/README.md

 - In order by performance

 ### Taggle Rules
-Prepend/Append and toggle rules in one from frequency sorted data.
+Append and toggle rules in one from frequency sorted data.
-- Prepend/Append and toggle rules in one per rule
+- Append and toggle rules in one per rule
 - In order by performance

 ### Poggle Rules